vincehass/Coding-Interview-Study-Plan/README.md

 3. **Run the comprehensive solution files to verify your setup**
 4. Start with Week 1, Day 1
 5. **Use the solution files as reference and practice**
+6. **Follow the daily practice files for structured learning**
-6. Track your progress daily
+7. Track your progress daily
-7. Adjust the schedule based on your learning pace
+8. Adjust the schedule based on your learning pace
-8. Schedule mock interviews for weeks 2-4
+9. Schedule mock interviews for weeks 2-4

 ---

 _This study plan is designed specifically for Meta technical interviews based on current interview patterns and feedback from successful candidates.
-The comprehensive solution files provide 155+ tested solutions with variants across all essential topics.
+The comprehensive solution files provide 155+ tested solutions with variants across all essential topics, and the daily practice files offer structured 4-hour learning sessions.
 Adjust the pace according to your background and comfort level._